RBReif/bgp-hijack-detection/README.md

 * with ``-buffer=32000`` you can specify the maximum number of RIS messages to queue locally (in the exmaple to 32000)
 * with ``-stream="your URL"`` you can specify a different input livestream source, if needed
 * with ``-ribconflicts=true`` you can already find conflicts in a specified RIB file itself

+### Stop the program
+With SIGTERM (e.g. Ctrl+C) you can gracefully end prgoram execution and print out some stats.
+Livemode can also be ended the program with the ``-endlive`` Flag

 ### Current Status
 Currently, Hijackdetector already offers the following features: